 In addition, sports and entertainment venues have, in recent years, paired with and become integral components of mixed-use development projects.
 These projects often take the form of public-private partnerships revitalising downtown areas and have resulted in the rehabilitation or creation of entertainment spaces, hospitality ventures (including hotels, bars and restaurants), residential projects (including affordable housing), and office and innovation workplace lab spaces, tailored for changing modern workplace norms.
 While diminishing as a tax benefit incentive, many urban projects were subject to special federal income tax benefits if the projects were located within qualified opportunity zones, often associated with urban renewal projects.
-This was particularly useful as direct taxpayer support for new stadiums and arenas has been waning.
+This was particularly useful as direct taxpayer support for new stadiums and arenas was waning.

 College athletes are now able to exploit their own name, image and likeness (NIL).
-This is the result of some new state laws, as well as a change to the National Collegiate Athletic Association (NCAA) rules providing collegiate athletes for the first time with the right to profit by licensing their NIL rights.
-This monumental change for college athletes has raised burgeoning issues and opportunities. (see 5.3 Image Rights and Other IP and 9.1 Women's Sport Overview).
+This is the result of some new state laws, as well as a change to the National Collegiate Athletic Association (NCAA) rules providing collegiate athletes for the first time with the right to profit by licensing their NIL rights, all of which will be impacted by significant litigation and settlements that are ongoing.
+This monumental change for college athletes has raised burgeoning issues and opportunities. (see 5.3 Image Rights and Other IP and 8.1 Women's Sport Overview).